 This document forms part of the documentation for the delay line final design review.
 It describes the trolley electronics, including the interaction between delay line hardware and the trolley computer.
-For a functional description of the trolley software, please see document XXX.
+For a functional description of the trolley software, please see the document "Trolley Software Functional Description".